Lust, Gluttony, Greed, Sloth, Wrath, Envy, and Pride. Yuck - the power of the word is evident in just looking at this infamous list.

 Building an online presence takes clarity of thought, tenacity, and honesty.
 And it demands that we quickly differentiate right action from wrong.

 I've got two young children, and I watch this process all the time.
 With young kids, the reaction isn't the split-second decision adults make.
 I can see my son's brain working it out while he is holding the permanent marker, looking at his sister's homework and processing: "Should I do it?
 Should I draw all over her homework?"

 More often than not, adults' intuition tells us the correct thing to do.

-It doesn’t always come easily.
-In life, this kind of intuition is learned over years, through life experiences and influences and teachings from parents, family, community, religion, school, teachers, friends, etc.
+It doesn't always come easily.
+In life, this kind of intuition is learned over the years, through life experiences and influences and teachings from parents, family, community, religion, school, teachers, friends, etc.